 Welding fume extraction helps reduce risk of cancer

-Portable fume extractors are suitable for small weld and fabrication shops, confined spaces and spaces and situations where welding is occasional and typically light in nature.
+Portable fume extractors are suitable for small weld and fabrication shops, confined spaces and spaces, and situations where welding is occasional and typically light.
 These systems can be wheeled or carried as needed.